'a profound reverence for life'

-Everyone in the workplace, irrespective of their position, deserves to be treated with dignity and respect.
+Everyone in the workplace, regardless of their position, deserves to be treated with dignity and respect.

 Dignity of work refers to the work process and emphasises the intrinsic value of work and the benefit of having satisfying and meaningful work.
 Dignity also implies that we are able to influence how our jobs are done, raise concerns about unsafe work practices and be treated like a valued member of a team.

 'they chained us up to pull the plough'